abilandz/PH8124/Lecture_3/Lecture_3.md

 My favorite collider is LHC, and my favorite experiment is ALICE.
 ```

 So how does this work?
 It's very simple and straightforward, there is no black magic happening here!
-Whatever you have typed first after ```source favorite.sh``` and before the next empty character is encountered, is being declared as the 1st positional parameter, and its value is stored in the internal variable ```${1}``` ("LHC" in the example above).
-Whatever you have typed next, and before the next empty character is encountered, is being declared as the 2nd positional parameter, and its value is stored in the internal variable ```${2}``` ("ALICE" in the example above).
+Whatever you have typed first after ```source favorite.sh``` and before the next empty character is encountered, is being declared as the 1st positional parameter, and its value is stored in the internal variable ```${1}``` ('LHC' in the above example).
+Whatever you have typed next, and before the next empty character is encountered, is being declared as the 2nd positional parameter, and its value is stored in the internal variable ```${2}``` ('ALICE' in the above example).
 And so on --- in this way you can pass to your script as many arguments as you wish!

-Once you fetch programmatically in the body of your script the passed arguments via variables ```${1}```, ```${2}```, etc. , you can do all sort of manipulations on them, which can completely modify the behavior of your script, depending which values you have specified for them.
+Once you fetch programmatically in the body of your script the supplied arguments via variables ```${1}```, ```${2}```, etc. , you can do all sort of manipulations on them, which can completely modify the behaviour of your script, depending which values you have specified for them.

 Final remark on positional parameters: